Praqma/jekyll/README.md

 ### Get the Website

-Have a Jekyll based website located at the same parent directory level of this repository.
+Clone a Jekyll based website from the Internet at the same parent directory level of this repository.

 Using `praqma.com` directory as an example.
 You should have similar directory structure shown below.